 What is Asperger syndrome (AS)?
 It’s a developmental disorder characterized by having difficulties in social interaction and nonverbal communication, along with repetitive and restricted patterns of behavior and interests.
 Nonverbal communication could be anything that is expressed through gestures, facial expressions, tone of voice, eye contact, body language, posture, and so on.

-At a milder end of the autism spectrum disorder, individuals with Asperger syndrome have relatively normal language and intelligence.
+At a milder end of the autism spectrum disorder, individuals with Asperger syndrome may have typical language and intelligence.
 In some cases, physical clumsiness and unusual use of language could also be seen with Asperger syndrome.

-Social interaction skills are a big challenge for kids with Asperger syndrome.
-Listed below are some Asperger therapy options to help children overcome struggles they may face.
+Social interaction skills are a big challenge for children with Asperger syndrome.
+Listed below are some Asperger therapies and options to help children overcome struggles they may face.

 The parent or caregiver plays a key role in this type of intervention.
 Positive engagement is highly recommended while facilitating positive playful interactions, which contributes to developing social and emotional growth.